-Figure 11.12: A mandala becomes an early representational drawing of a sun.
+Figure 11.12: A mandala becomes an early representational drawing of a sun documented as their drawing progress.

-Figure 11.13: The emergence of the "potato person": a first effort at representing a person documented as their drawing progress.
 In general, children begin by simply experimenting with brushstrokes and the process of applying paint to a surface.
 Children's first paintings are usually solid sections of a single color, two colors, or three colors at the most.
 The brushstrokes begin to change directions, and shapes emerge.
 Finally, children begin to attempt representational paintings.
-The subject matter of such paintings varies depending on the child, the teacher, and the environment.
-I
+The subject matter of such paintings varies depending on the child, the teacher, and the environment.1

-Figure 11.14: A more advanced drawing: person wearing "sparkly shoes"
+Figure 11.13: TheFigure 11.14: A moreemergence of the "potatoadvanced drawing:person": a first effort atperson wearing "sparklyrepresenting a personshoes"